AntonioMarsella/RDF_repo/README.md

 You will get RDF triples in *n-triples* format (`.nt` extension).

+## Quick start GraphDB Visualization Demo

+To visualize in GraphDB, import the file `example.nt` into GraphDB, with https://github.com/ as *Base IRI*.
+After that click on `Explore --> Visual Graph` and paste https://github.com/SuriyaaKudoIsc in the `Easy Graph` section.

 ## Functions

 Given a graph and a GitHub user, the function adds the triples about the organizations the user belongs to: